asciinema/asciinema-player/README.md

 codes](https://en.wikipedia.org/wiki/ANSI_escape_code) can be used to add color and move the cursor around to produce good looking poster.

-Example of using text poster with cursor positioning:
+Example of using custom text poster with control sequences (aka escape codes):

 ```javascript
 AsciinemaPlayer.create({